Is dynamic dedicated path protection tractable?: Problem statement and resolution

 The problem is that $\preceq_=$ leads to exponential worst-case complexity.
 In Fig.~\ref{f:lobe}, two routes from node $n_s$ to node $n_x$ meet at $m$ intermediate nodes, which corresponds to finding a path in a graph from vertex $s$ to vertex $x$.
 The upper subroutes have cost 0, the lower the consecutive powers of 2.
 Labels $l_i$ and $l_j$ are $\preceq_=$-incomparable if neither $l_i \preceq_= l_j$ nor $l_i \succeq_= l_j$ holds.
 Labels $l_i$ and $l_j$ are $\preceq_=$-incomparable if one trait of $l_i$ is better than one trait of $l_j$ while the other trait of $l_i$ is worse than the other trait of $l_j$.
-If $\prec$ considers a trait of lower cost better (as for optical networks when traits offer the same resources \cite{10.1109/NOMS56928.2023.10154322}), then the number of $\preceq_=$-incomparable labels vertex $x$ can have is $2^m$, i.e., labels of costs $(0, 2 ^ {(m + 1)} - 1)$, $(1, 2 ^ {(m + 1)} - 2)$, \ldots, $(2^m - 1, 2^m)$, just as in the partition problem.
+Since relation $\prec$ considers a trait of lower cost better, then the number of $\preceq_=$-incomparable labels vertex $x$ can have is $2^m$, i.e., labels of costs $(0, 2 ^ {(m + 1)} - 1)$, $(1, 2 ^ {(m + 1)} - 2)$, \ldots, $(2^m - 1, 2^m)$, just as in the partition problem.
 In the worst case, routes would go through all possible intermediate nodes and the subroutes would have a single link.
 The generic Dijkstra algorithm would keep these incomparable labels and would find a correct path even when the route cost is limited, albeit at the exponential complexity.